-Annual litter deposition per ecosystem was calculated as the average from nets over one year (June 2012 to May 2013).
+Annual litter deposition per ecosystem was calculated as the average from nets over 1 year (June 2012 to May 2013).
 Monthly deposition rates were calculated assuming a constant amount per day for each sampling interval.
 For missing values we assumed a linear behavior of litterfall between the previous and the following date.
 Nutrient deposition was calculated as the product of annual leaf deposition and mean nutrient content.

 As our data do not meet the requirements for ANOVA and non-normal distribution must be assumed (Shapiro-Wilk test, p < 0.05), we applied non-parametric statistics.
-Significant differences were detected using the Kruskal-Wallis test with a Bonferroni 10 correction at p level = 0.05 (Katz, 2006).
-The presented data are means of 5 to 10 replications $\pm$ standard error (SE).
+Significant differences were detected using the Kruskal-Wallis test with a Bonferroni correction at p level = 0.05 (Katz, 2006).
+The presented data are means of 5 to 10 replications \pm standard error (SE).

-All statistical analyses were conducted in R 3.0.1 (R Core Team, 2013) using core and agricolae (Mendiburu, 2014) packages as well as the ggplot2 package for data visualization (Wickham, 2009).
+All statistical analyses were conducted in R 3.0.1 (R Core Team, 2013) using core and agricolae (de Mendiburu, 2014) packages as well as the ggplot2 package for data visualization (Wickham, 2009).

-Results 3
+3 Results

-Annual amount of litterfall 3.1
+3.1 Annual amount of litterfall

 The annual amount of total litterfall was independent of land use and elevation, whereas the amount of leaf litter in natural forests decreased with elevation (Fig. 1).
 The total annual input varied from 4.6 Mg ha-1 in HOMa to 10.7 Mg ha-1 in HOMb.
-Accordingly, 20 HOMb had a significantly higher total litterfall than HOMa as well as FOC and FPO.
-Total litterfall was dominated by the portion of leaves, contributing between 61% (FPO) and 74% (HOMb).
-The annual value in FLM was significantly higher than in FPO (Fig. 1).
-Deposition of branches and rest were on the same level for all sites: each constituted less than 30% of total litterfall.
+Accordingly, HOMb had a significantly higher total litterfall than HOMa as well as FOC and FPO.